swastiksagar/wazuhlabproject/README.md

 ---

-*Generated report can be seen under reporting section and could be delete or downloaded in **PDF** format.
+*Generated the report of every event can be seen under reporting section and could be deleted or downloaded in **PDF** format.
 The sample report has been uploaded under the Report folder of file section in the wazuhlabproject repositories*<br>

 *Disclaimer: Only use this in closed environment.*

+##
+**Successfully completed the wazuhlabproject on 1/SEPT/2025 on 07:00 AM.**